 How much will your dye yield for bottle application dyeing?

 My preferred method of dyeing is bottle application.
 You will need to soak your garments in a soda ash solution before wringing out the excess liquid (I do this using the spin cycle on the washing machine).
 When using this method I mix 10g of dye to 300ml of water.
 This should be enough dye for three adult t-shirts.
-Don’t forget that when dyeing with black you will need four times the amount to achieve the best results.
+Don’t forget that when dyeing with black you will need four times the normal strength to achieve the best results.

 The colours shown are intended as a guide only, as dye results can vary on different fabrics and with different dyeing techniques.